ucdrstdenis/ECS150-Project2/README.md

 ## Building / Running ##
 This program was compiled using the Linux gcc 6.3.1 compiler.

-To build, cd to the folder in a terminal.
+To build, clone this repository and then cd to the folder in a terminal.

 Then type `make` and let `Makefile` and `libuthread/Makefile` do the rest.

-After building, the tests 1 through 5 can be run by typing `./testX` where `X` represents the test number.
+After building, tests 1 through 5 can be run by typing `./testX` where X represents the test number.

 # References #
 1. Operating Systems Principles and Practice (Chapter 4).